rayandasoriya/100DaysOfCode/README.md

 ## Day 57
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to find the self-dividing number within a range.
-Refer to Day57/Problem 1.pdf for more information regarding the problem.
+1. The problem is related to return the complement of the number.
+Refer to Day58/Problem 1.pdf for more information regarding the problem.
-2. The problem is related to write a class RecentCounter to count recent requests.
-Refer to Day57/Problem 2.pdf for detailed information.
+2. The problem is related to find the largest palindrome product.
+Refer to Day58/Problem 2.pdf for detailed information.